 |NII Holdings, Inc.||$43||Narrow||High||0.36|

 Walt Disney (DIS)

-Although Disney is exposed to the slowdown in consumer spending, we like the long-term prospects of this wide-moat firm.
-About half of overall operating profit comes from its cable networks, which garner a majority of their sales from affiliate fees.
-We expect both ESPN and Disney Channel to maintain a dominant position in cable television over the next decade.
-While its theme parks and studio entertainment results have taken a hit during this recession, we don't think Disney's brand power is any less valuable today than it was a year ago.
+Although Disney is not immune to a slowdown in consumer spending, we like the long-term prospects of this wide-moat firm.
+About half of overall operating profit comes from its cable networks, headlined by ESPN and Disney Channel, which garner a majority of their sales from affiliate fees.
+While its theme parks and studio entertainment results are taking a hit during this recession, we don't think Disney's brands are less valuable today than they were a year ago.
 The strength of these brands allows the company to exploit its characters and franchises through box office and home video sales, theme park attendance, and merchandising.

 If you'd like to track and analyze the stocks mentioned above, click here to create a watch list.
 Then simply click "continue," name your watch list, and click "done."
 (If this link does not work, please register with Morningstar.com--registration is free--or sign in if you're already a member, and try again.)
 This will allow you to save and monitor these holdings within our Portfolio Manager.